Hexadual/CNIT48101/docs/source/lab5PT1.rst

 ==========================================
-Lab 4: Docker Compose
+Lab 5: Docker Compose Flask and Redis Exercise
 ==========================================

-This is the documentation for the CNIT 48101 Lab 5 "Docker Compose" Created by Jacob Bauer & Nick Kuenning
+This is the documentation for the CNIT 48101 Lab 5 "Docker Compose" Flask and Redis Exercise Created by Jacob Bauer & Nick Kuenning

 Section 1 (Flask and Redis Exercise)
 ####################################

 In this lab docker composed was used to create a python flask application (app.py) to be used with docker-compose.
 First a Dockerfile was created to create the container to run the python flask application.
 This Dockerfile used a python:alpine image to build upon and installed some pip modules (requirements.txt) upon buildtime.
 A virtual envrionment of Python3 was created within the container to be used by the python application.
 A compose.yaml file was also created to use with docker-compse to define two services (web and redis).
 After succesful testing of the app a openweather api was added to the app at the /weather route to show weather data on the webpage.
 Finally, a infra.yaml was created to split up the redis container from the web container and into seperate files.

 Dockerfile